rancher/rancher.github.io/rancher/v1.6/en/faqs/troubleshooting/index.md

 ```
 $ cat /var/log/haproxy
 ```

+_As of Rancher v1.6.11_

-In order to enable the actual HAProxy logging, you'll have to mention this in the custom configuration of the load balancer container -
+In order to enable the logging from HAProxy, you'd have to update the custom configuration of the load balancer with the following defaults:

 ```
 defaults